SalesforceLabs/Technology-Transfer-Starter/README.md

 To work on this project in a scratch org:

 You must have access to develop against the namespace for this project.
-If not, you can still develop changes and submit a PR using the process below.

 1. Create a new Scratch Org using the Salesforce command "SFDX: Create a default scratch org..." - Set the alias to 'tts_dev' and accept the rest of the prompts.
 2. Connect the org to CumulusCI using cci org import tts_dev tts_dev